 Have a taste of the best wines in Spain

 Valladolid, the land of great Spanish wines, has five wine regions offering only the finest wines.
 Among these wine regions is the Ribera del Duero, one of the world’s most recognized of its kind.

 Most of the wines here are from red grapes, primarily produced using the Tinto Fino grape variety.
 Don’t forget to make time for wine tasting when you visit Valladolid.

 In this province, you will find the University of Valladolid.
 This public university was established in the 13th century, making it one of its oldest universities.

 Experience what it is like to study in one of the oldest higher education institutions in Spain by furthering your studies here.

 Eat Lechazo Asado

-The main specialty of Valladolid is lechazo (suckling baby lamb).
+The primary specialty of Valladolid is lechazo (suckling baby lamb).
 The lechazo is slowly roasted in a wood oven and served with salad.

 Indulge in Spanish cuisine

-Spain is home to some of the most flavourful dishes and sauces in the world.
+Spain is home to some of the most flavourful dishes and sauces globally.
 Have a taste of the authentic gazpacho when you visit Valladolid.